techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 - **D. kubectl expose node <node-name>**
 **Correct Answer:** **A. kubectl expose pod <pod-name>**
 **Explanation:** The `kubectl expose pod <pod-name>` command is used to expose an individual pod to the network, typically for internal service discovery or testing purposes.

 ---

-Here are additional Kubernetes-related questions, continuing from the previous list:

----